Arbor Garden Centre and Nursery

 Eastern redbud tree

-Transform your landscape with the Eastern Redbud, a stunning native tree ranging from Eastern North America to Southern Ontario.
+Transform your landscape with the Eastern Redbud ( Cercis canadensis), a stunning native tree ranging from Eastern North America to Southern Ontario.
 Thriving in USDA hardiness zones 4 to 9, it adapts to full sun or part shade and various soils, reaching a mature height of 20 to 30 feet.
 It offers crucial early-season nectar for bees and butterflies and is an essential host plant for species like Henry's Elfin butterfly.

 💮 Small, bright magenta flowers in May